Lets say I am implementing a critical section and protecting some array in VC++, how do I do it using locks in VC++?

 Related Questions in LOCKS

-- How to create locks in VC++?
+- How to correctly set the lock in MySQL?

 Popular Questions